 1. Cleaning Products

 Although landlords offer promises and sellers say that they’ll leave things in excellent condition, you don’t want to trust these words.
 It’s not unusual for people to book it out of an old place right before you’re ready to bring your stuff, which means everything gets left a mess.

 Even if professional carpet cleaning and housekeeping work are involved, how do you know that the previous cleaners did a great job?

 You’ll want to stock up on disinfectants, multi-surface cleaners, glass cleaning products, and paper towels before moving.

 If your new home has carpeting, you’ll want a powerful vacuum available to pull any remaining dirt, debris, and pet fur from its surface.
 Even pro cleaners can miss spots, which means this investment can prevent exposure to some unwanted allergens.

 When your home has hardwood floors, tile, linoleum, or similar surfaces, you’ll want a broom and dustpan to help with cleaning.

 It also helps to have a steam cleaner available for your hardwood floors and solid surfaces so that it acts as a natural disinfectant.

 3. Spare Light Bulbs

-When LED bulbs to get compared to incandescent lighting, they use 75% less energy while lasting up to 25 times longer while operating.
-They don’t emit much heat, provide the same look, and the brightness levels are often higher.
+When LED bulbs get compared to incandescent lighting, they use 75% less energy while lasting up to 25 times longer while operating.
+In addition, they don’t emit much heat, provide the same look, and the brightness levels are often higher.